VanzT/Z80-4-M5Cardputer/README.md

 Forked from djbottrill/ESP32-Z80-Emulator, this is a Z80 emulator running CP/M (think pre MS-DOS) that I tweaked to work on the M5Stack Cardputer running M5Launcher.

-I did this because I liked the idea of running an old OS on a tiny, credit card sized computer and playimg text adventure games over telnet.
+I did this because I liked the idea of running an old OS on a tiny, credit card sized computer and playing text adventure games over telnet.
 Basic nerd stuff.

 Previous updates from the original branch down below.
 Before that, however, are instructions for this version and misc. notes.